mirisuzanne/mia/content/narrators/delusions.md

 lighting design, and then writing and directing.
 Pointing the spotlight at someone else.

-And he seems to like that batter.
+And he seemed to like that batter.
 I was not in the room,
+but I overheard him once,
+telling a friend
-but I overheard him tell a friend that he liked a play I wrote, once.
+that he liked a play I wrote.
 So, big win for me.
+Since then he's said it to my face, but that's the first I remember hearing it.

-Still, what he actually said to me was that it's not healthy to be an artist.
+Still, what he usually said to me was that it's good to make art, but not healthy to _be an artist_.
-He'd say
 "Every artist I know is in therapy.
-Clearly it's bad for you, emotionally, to play make-believe all the time.
+It's bad for you, emotionally, to play make-believe all the time.
-It's ok to make art, sometimes, but you also have to do something real in life.
+You also have to do something
+to keep yourself grounded.
-Something to keep you grounded, something with your hands."
+Something with your hands."

 And I was like, ok but counterpoint: therapy is actually pretty great,